Then + Now: The Cast of ‘The Fresh Prince of Bel-Air’

 Then: Vernee Watson-Johnson’s played Will’s caring-but-wise-cracking mom, Vy.
 (Like mother, like son!)
 She appeared occasionally on the show, and eventually got together with Lisa’s dad in the Season 5 finale, where it was implied they got married.
 Before ‘Fresh Prince,’ Watson-Johnson already had an impressive resume, with recurring roles on ‘The Love Boat,’ ‘Foley Square’ and ‘Baby Talk’ under her belt.

 Now: Watson-Johnson continued to have a successful television career, voicing several characters on various ‘Batman’ reincarnations, scoring a recurring role as Birdie on ‘The Young and The Restless’ in 1999 and, later, as Dr. Ella Kraft on ‘Days of Our Lives’ in 2007.
 In 2005, she testified against the mother of the accuser in the Michael Jackson child molestation case, believing the woman to have attempted to get money out of celebrities before.
 In 2012, Watson-Johnson had a recurring role as a sarcastic nurse on ‘The Big Bang Theory.’
-She currently stars as Coach Jan Bigsby on ‘Suit Up.’
+She also played Coach Jan Bigsby on ‘Suit Up.’